 Neal and his wife, Joni, have two children, John Lane and Christy Saydjari, and four grandchildren, Matthew and Jessica Lane, and Alex Saydjari and Allia (Saydjari) Rodriguez.

 James J. McCarthy (ex officio member)

-James J. McCarthy currently serves as chair of the Board of Directors for UCS.
+James J. McCarthy is a member and emeritus chair of the Board of Directors for UCS.
 He is the Alexander Agassiz Professor of Biological Oceanography and from 1982 until 2002 he was the Director of Harvard University's Museum of Comparative Zoology (MCZ).
 He holds faculty appointments in the Department of Organismic and Evolutionary Biology (OEB) and the Department of Earth and Planetary Sciences (EPS).
 He was one of the architects of Harvard’s undergraduate degree program in Environmental Science and Public Policy (ESPP), and he served as Head Tutor in this field of study for a dozen years.
 He is also past Master of Harvard's Pforzheimer House.

 McCarthy received his undergraduate degree in biology from Gonzaga University, and his Ph.D. from Scripps Institution of Oceanography.
 His research interests relate to the regulation of plankton productivity in the sea, and in recent years have focused on regions that are strongly affected by seasonal and inter-annual variation in climate.
 He is an author of many scientific papers, and he currently teaches courses on biological oceanography and biogeochemical cycles, marine ecosystems, and global change and human health.